draker67/Portfolio/README.md

 >To code is to create, To create is to contribute.

-Coding shall be my chisel when I carve the world in my dreams
+<i>Coding shall be my chisel when I carve the world in my dreams</i>

-<i>If I am a sculpter,
-and the world is wood,
-coding shall be my chisel!</i>

 ### TECHNICAL SKILLS: